skylight-hq/skylight.digital/_projects/usaf_gearfit.md

   <p>
     Together, we decided to prioritize the first phase of our work on improving how gear-fitment issues are surfaced by aircrew, particularly female pilots.
-Historically, HSD hasn't had an effective means for collecting such information in a reliable, organized, and accessible way.
+Historically, HSD hasn’t had an effective means for collecting such information in a reliable, organized, and accessible way.
 As we dug into this particular problem area, we found several reasons as to why:
   </p>

   <ul>
     <li>
-      In general, there wasn't a well-defined process for collecting feedback on gear issues from aircrew and communicating what was being done to address them.
+      In general, there wasn’t a well-defined process for collecting feedback on gear issues from aircrew and communicating what was being done to address them.
     </li>

     <li>
       Issues were being raised through disparate communication channels, such as email, social media groups, and direct conversations.
-This left information that'd be valuable for the purposes of analysis and coordinated action scattered all over the place.
+This left information that’d be valuable for the purposes of analysis and coordinated action scattered all over the place.
     </li>